D3vilGhost/Chatify/README.md

 ## Chatify
-Chatify is a dynamic full-stack project built on the MERN stack, revolutionizing communication through its intuitive chat application.
-Leveraging the power of Socket.IO, Chatify enables seamless real-time messaging, fostering instant connections among users.
-With its sleek interface and robust functionality, users can engage in conversations effortlessly, whether it's one-on-one or within groups.
-Designed with scalability and performance in mind, Chatify offers a reliable platform for individuals and businesses alike to connect and collaborate in real time.
-Whether it's sharing ideas, coordinating tasks, or simply staying in touch, Chatify elevates the chatting experience to new heights.
+Chatify is a sophisticated chat application developed using Node.js and MongoDB,offering seamless communication with robust data storage capabilities.
+It leveragesthe power of Node.js for efficientreal-time messaging and utilizes MongoDB forscalable and reliable data management.
+With Chatify, users can engage in conversations effortlessly while enjoying the flexibility and stability provided by its advanced technology stack.

 ## 💻 Technologies used:
 - HTML
-- CSS
+- CSS + TailwindCSS
 - JS
 - ReactJS + Vite
 - NodeJS
 - MongoDB
 - Socket.io
+- bcrypt, react-icons, react-hot-toast, zustand

 ## ▶️How To Use:
 1) Simple Registration: